 To execute our business strategy, we must attract and retain highly qualified personnel.
 In particular, we compete with many other companies for software developers with high levels of experience in designing, developing and managing cloud-based software, as well as for skilled information technology, marketing, sales and operations professionals, and we may not be successful in attracting and retaining the professionals we need.
 Also, inbound sales, marketing, services, operations, and content management domain experts are very important to our success and are difficult to replace.
 We have from time to time in the past experienced, and we expect to continue to experience in the future, difficulty in hiring and difficulty in retaining highly skilled employees with appropriate qualifications.
 In particular, we have experienced a competitive hiring environment in the Greater Boston area, where we are headquartered and will continue to experience a competitive hiring environment as we recruit for remote talent worldwide.
 Many of the companies with which we compete for experienced personnel have greater resources than we do.
 The change by companies to offer a remote or hybrid work environment may increase the competition for such employees from employers outside of our traditional office locations.
+The workforce reduction we have implemented as part of our Restructuring Plan may negatively impact our ability to attract, integrate, retain and motivate highly qualified employees, and may harm our reputation with current or prospective employees.
 In addition, if we choose to no longer offer a remote or hybrid work environment, we may face more difficulty in retaining our workforce.
 Further, labor is subject to external factors that are beyond our control, including our industry's highly competitive market for skilled workers and leaders, cost inflation, and workforce participation rates.
-In addition, if our reputation were to be harmed, whether as a result of media, legislative, or regulatory scrutiny or otherwise, it could make it more difficult to attract and retain personnel that are critical to the success of our business.
+In addition, if our reputation were to be harmed, whether as a result of media, legislative, or regulatory scrutiny or otherwise, it

-In addition, in making employment decisions, particularly in the software industry, job candidates often consider the value of the stock options or other equity incentives they are to receive in connection with their employment.
+In addition, in making employment decisions, particularly in the software industry, job candidates often consider the value of equity incentives they are to receive in connection with their employment.
 If the price of our stock declines, or experiences significant volatility, our ability to attract or retain key employees will be adversely affected.
 If we fail to attract new personnel or fail to retain and motivate our current personnel, our growth prospects could be severely harmed.